 The centre has now opened its doors to daily tours where you can see the turtles, learn more about them and see the great work these dedicated carers are doing to help bring these turtles back to full health.

 Tours can only be booked on the day so be sure to get in fast, once you arrive, to avoid disappointment.
 To find out more about the Turtle Rehabilitation Centre and the turtles currently under care visit the Turtle Rehabilitation Centre.

 Take in the beauty of the surrounding reefs and clear waters from the safety of a glass bottom boat tour.
 This is ideal for people who want to stay dry or families with small children who want to get a glimpse of this amazing underwater world, and learn more about the marine life that inhabit this coastal paradise.

 Glass Bottom Boat Tours depart twice a day around the sheltered waters around Fitzroy Island where you’ll see soft coral and marine life including wild sea turtles.

 Sea Kayaking is an ideal way to explore the surrounding waters and take in the beauty of the great Barrier Reef.
 Kayaks offer exclusive access to private beaches and snorkelling locations that can’t be reach by foot or boat, so you escape to your own tropical wonderland for an hour or two.

-Additional charges may apply to some activities, for bookings please visit the Tour Desk located in the Resort Reception and find out more about our Kayak and Scuba Hire including prices.
+Additional charges may apply to some activities, for bookings please visit the Tour Desk located in the Resort Reception and find out more about our Kayak and Snorkel Hire including prices.

 Foxy’s is a large Pacific Islands bar situated right on the beach front, about 100 metres from the resort buildings.
 Foxy’s has plenty of inside and outside seating, a dance floor and pool tables.
 It’s the perfect place for sunset drinks at overlooking Welcome Bay and our most popular spot at 5pm!